You'll Need a License

 Heidelberg students have a 100% overall pass rate on the Board of Certification Exam over the past 5 years!
 More

-The AT Department requires and provides clinical education or internships for all students to ensure that they have the ability to apply the knowledge that they learn in the classroom into real patient-care situations.
+The AT Department requires and provides clinical education and internships for all AT students to ensure that they have the ability to apply the knowledge that they learn in the classroom into real patient-care situations.
 You'll experience clinical education that involves working directly with primary care and orthopedic physicians, NCAA Division II & Division III athletics and various medical professionals, including but not limited to nurses, physical therapists, occupational therapists, and chiropractors.

-Students completing the Pre-Professional curriculum with the Athletic Training major & Health Sciences major have a strong record of getting accepted to graduates school for Physical Therapy, Nursing, Physician Assistant Studies, and Chiropractic Medicine.
+Students completing the Pre-Professional curriculum with the Athletic Training major or Health Sciences major have a strong record of getting accepted to graduates school for Physical Therapy, Nursing, Physician Assistant Studies, and Chiropractic Medicine.
 85% of AT department graduates find related employment, internships, and/or are accepted to graduate school prior to graduation!

 The department's faculty members all hold multiple credentials in the Healthcare field.
 Several department faculty have dual roles that involve clinical and academic duties.
 With a department student-faculty ratio of 8-1, you'll get to know these qualified professors on a personal level.